 Before course rollout, a pilot takes place with actual learners.
-This is a chance for the trainers and client to review the course one last time before its implementation to the participants, department or even company wide audience.
+This is a chance for the trainers and client to review the course one last time before its implementation to the participants, department or even company-wide audience.

 This is an integral part of the development process itself.
-It allows the development team – including the training specialists, SMEs, instructional designers, and instructor, to gather feedback from actual participants in a real-world setting.
+It allows the development team – including the training specialists, SMEs, instructional designers, and instructors, to gather feedback from actual participants in a real-world setting.

 Some questions and topics to keep in mind while running the pilot include: